-Class of 2009-2012 Class of 2013 and beyond

-WA State Woodland WA State Woodland

-English (reading, writing and communications) 3.0 3.5 3.0 3.5

 Mathematics 2.0 2.0 3.0 3.0

 Science (physical, life and earth; one laboratory credit) 2.0 2.0 2.0 2.0

 Social Studies (civics, history and geography) 2.5 2.5 2.5 2.5

 Health and Fitness 2.0 2.0 2.0 2.0

 Arts 1.0 1.0 1.0 1.0

 Occupational Education 1.0 1.0 1.0 1.0

 Electives 5.5 8.0 5.5 7.0

 TOTAL: 19.0 22.0 20.0 22.0

-A credit is defined as 150 hours of planned instructional activities excluding passing time.
-The board shall approve additional graduation requirements as recommended by the superintendent.
+A credit is defined as 150180 (50 minute) hours of planned instructional activities excluding passing time.
+The board A Carnegie unit (180 hours/50 minute) is required unless a waiver process has occurred.
+The Board shall approve additional graduation requirements as recommended by the superintendent.

-In addition to the minimum credit requirements, to earn a diploma each student must:
+In addition to the minimum credit requirements, to earn a diploma each student must: complete:

-- 1. Pass the reading and writing portions of the Washington Assessment of Student Learning (WASL)statewide assessment; - 2.
-Complete a High School and Beyond Plan: Within the first year of high school enrollment, each student shall develop a plan for satisfying the state and district's high school graduation requirements and for their first year after high school completion.
+1. Pass the reading and writing portions of the Washington Assessment of Student Learning (WASL);

+- 1.2.Complete aA High School and Beyond Plan: Within the first year of high school enrollment, each student shall develop a plan for satisfying the state and district's high school graduation requirements and for their first year after high school completion.
 The plan should be developed in collaboration with the student, parent and district staff.
-The plan should include how the student will satisfy the district's academic credit requirements, preparation for successfully completing the Washington Assessment of Student Learningstatewide assessment, a description of the student's culminating project and the student's goals for the year following graduation.
-Each student plan should be reviewed annually at the beginning of the school year to assess student progress, to adjust the plan, and to advise the student on steps necessary for successful completion of the plan; - 3.
-Complete a Culminating Project: During the course of their high school career each student shall complete a culminating project.
+The plan should include how the student will satisfy the district's academic credit requirements, preparation for successfully completing the Washington Assessment of Student Learning, a description of the student's culminating project and the student's goals for the year following graduation.
+Each student plan should be reviewed annually at the beginning of the school year to assess student progress, to adjust the plan, and to advise the student on steps necessary for successful completion of the plan; - 2.3.Complete aA Culminating Project: During the course of their high school career each student shall complete a culminating project.
 The project shall demonstrate the student's ability to think analytically, logically and creatively and to integrate experience and knowledge to form reasoned judgments and solve problems.
-The project will also have a connection to the world of work in that it will demonstrate that the student understands the importance of work and how performance, effort, and decisions directly affect future career and educational opportunities;
+The project will also have a connection to the world of work in that it will demonstrate that the student understands the importance of work and how performance, effort, and decisions directly affect future career and educational opportunities; - 3.Pass the reading and writing portions of the Washington Assessment of Student Learning (WASL); and - 4.Complete additional math requirements: Students in the class of 2009-2012 who failcredits as outlined below and continue to take the mathematics WASL once each year.
+(If the student failed to successfully pass the mathmatics portion of the WASL or an appropriate alternative, alternative.)